African students say they're facing discrimination as they try to leave Ukraine

 Even as students are forced to leave, many hope to return one day

-Word spread about the difficulty people of color had trying to get across the Polish border, and eventually led others to head south and try to seek refuge in Hungary.
+Word spread about the difficulty that people of color had trying to get across the Polish border, and eventually it led others to head south and try to seek refuge in Hungary.

 "One of my friends ... said that this is the last time we're seeing him because he's not coming back to this country.
 And it's really, really heartbreaking," Udo said.
 "People have built a life here.
 Like, three years — you meet a lot of people, and this is, like, people's home.
 People really love this country."